The Oaks of Lakeside

 - And more

-Women’s Intensive Outpatient Program at The Oaks at Lakeside
+Women’s Intensive Outpatient Program at The Oaks of Lakeside

 We want to help!
-The group will be led by licensed clinicians at The Oaks at Lakeside located in beautiful East Memphis, 1083 W. Rex Rd.
-For more information, call 901-355-0381.
+The group will be led by licensed clinicians at The Oaks of Lakeside and can help women throughout the West Tennessee region, call 901-355-0381 for more information.

 “I enjoyed my treatment, I felt heard, I felt safe, and I felt the therapist actually cared…” -Alexandra